 Here’s a bit more information about compost and mulch, and why they’re so beneficial for your pineapple plant.

 Compost provides valuable nutrients to the soil and increases the soil’s richness and water retention.
 For example, every 1% increase in the soil’s richness can hold an additional 20,000 gallons of water per acre (source).

 Mulch protects the soil (and the beneficial soil organisms) from drying out in the sun and wind.
 In hot and dry weather, mulching also dramatically reduces evaporation and locks in moisture from the soil.
 On the other hand, in cold weather, mulching provides a layer of insulation for the plant and its roots.
 Some good mulches for pineapple plants are leaves, bark, pine needles, and straw.

 Once you have well-draining soil, only water pineapple plants when the first 2-4 inches of soil are dry.
 I check for this by pushing a finger into the soil.
 Then, apply 2 inches of compost and 4 inches of mulch under the drip line of the plant, keeping them at least 3 inches from the main stem.

 Ideally, reapply compost every 1-2 months and mulch every 3-6 months.

 If you need to test your soil’s drainage, you can dig a 1-foot by 1-foot hole near the pineapple plant and fill it with water.
-After an hour, if the hole is still holding water, it needs to be amended.
+If the hole drains slower than 2 inches per hour, it has poor drainage.